bitmovin/bitmovin-player-web-integrations-yospace/README.md

 # Bitmovin Player Yospace Integration

-This integration complete encapsulate the usage of Yospace.
+This integration completely encapsulates the usage of Yospace.
 After creating the player it can be used like a normal [Bitmovin Player](https://bitmovin.com/docs/player) instance.

 ## Usage